 - May I request that my Resubmission application be reviewed by a different study section or have primary assignment to a different NIH IC than my original application?

-- What should I do if I do not agree with my review group assignment or IC assignment?
+- What should I do if I do not agree with my review group assignment or the funding institute assignment?

 - Are reviewers allowed to consider previous submissions when reviewing applications submitted as new?